jj-math-j/notes_math/arithmetic.md

 #### perspectives

-- **mechanical**: a symmetrical process merging two values into a single value

-- **combination**: centralizing/condensing two unique values into a single representative value
+- **combination**: a symmetrical process centralizing/condensing two unique values into a single representative value

-- **accumulation**: increasing an established value by some value
+- **accumulation**: an asymmetrical process that increments an established value by some value

 #### mechanics